 the Euro-Atlantic system.

-"I would like to emphasize the progress Bosnia and
+"I would like to emphasise the progress Bosnia and

-Herzegovina has made on key requirements such as the Defense Review and the
+Herzegovina has made on key requirements such as the Defence Review and the

 registration of defence properties, on its path towards full NATO membership,"

 bring these to the finish line by the established deadline," he added.